 VTXOs

-A virtual transaction output (VTXO) is a Bitcoin transaction output that is held by a user, but is not confirmed on the chain.
-The Bitcoin protocol is made out of UTXOs (Unspent Transaction Outputs), which are destroyed and created in every transaction.
-Similarly, in the Ark protocol, VTXOs will be spend and created in Ark transactions.
+A virtual transaction output (VTXO) is a bitcoin transaction output held by a user but not broadcast or confirmed on-chain.
+Just as bitcoin UTXOs are destroyed and created in every transaction, VTXOs are spent and created in Ark transactions.

 The main difference between a VTXO and a UTXO is that VTXOs are off-chain.
-This means that there exist a series of valid Bitcoin transactions, that could be broadcasted to the network and confirmed on the blockchain, but that for some reason no one has done so (yet).
+A VTXO represents valid bitcoin transactions that could be broadcast and confirmed, but the user chooses not to broadcast them yet.
 In effect, a VTXO is the ability to create a UTXO at a later time.

-Because creating UTXOs on the Bitcoin blockchain costs fees, the purpose of Ark is for users to be able to transact using their VTXOs without ever having to pay the transaction fees to make their VTXOs in UTXOs.
+Since creating UTXOs on the bitcoin blockchain costs fees, the purpose of Ark is to enable users to transact using VTXOs without paying transaction fees to convert them into UTXOs.

 Covenants

-For the model we use in Ark, it is easiest to think about them being built using a simple covenant, for example OP_CHECKTEMPLATEVERIFY, but it is important to note that the same constructions can work with a pseudo-covenant, meaning by using pre-signed transactions.
-To create a pseudo-covenant, one would gather a large group of signers that pre-sign a series of transactions and then delete the keys they used so that no other alternative series of transactions can be made to replace the pre-signed ones.
+For Ark, VTXOs are easiest to understand when built with a simple covenant like OP_CHECKTEMPLATEVERIFY.
+However, until covenants are available on bitcoin mainnet, VTXOs can use pseudo covenants that emulate covenants through a series of pre-signed transactions.
+To create a pseudo covenant, multiple signers pre-sign a series of transactions then delete their keys so that no other alternative series of transactions can be made to replace the pre-signed ones.

-Below you can see an example of a simple covenant.
-The transaction above the line is confirmed on the chain and it has a covenant output.
-The transaction below the line is an off-chain transaction that Alice, Bob, Carol and Dave can use at any time they want to claim their 1 BTC output.
-These outputs are what we call VTXOs.
-They are transaction outputs that are not confirmed on the chain yet, but that a user can create at any time by broadcasting a transaction.
+Below is an example of a simple covenant.
+The transaction above the line is confirmed on-chain and it has a covenant output.
+The transaction below the line is off-chain—Alice, Bob, Carol and Dave can broadcast it anytime to claim their 1 BTC outputs.
+These outputs are VTXOs: unconfirmed transaction outputs that users can create on-chain any time by broadcasting a transaction.

 simple covenant example simple covenant example